Building a Platform for Better and Faster Decision-making

 The customer realized that it needed to reign in its sprawling IT fiefdoms and create a modern, unified analytics platform to empower teams across the service to make better and faster decisions.

 This customer turned to Applied Information Sciences (AIS) for help.
-AIS had deep domain expertise for Azure and CloudOne—an enterprise-wide cloud program within this military branch—and in fact conceived, architected, built, and maintains the CloudOne Azure Common Services used to migrate applications to Azure.
+AIS has deep domain expertise in both Azure and the enterprise-wide cloud program within this military branch.
+In fact, AIS conceived, architected, built, and maintains the Azure Common Services used to migrate applications to Azure.

 With existing FedRamp compliance for critical Azure services and deep experience in Authority to Operate (ATO) acceleration, AIS was able to speed ATO approval for needed Azure services, which was critical to quickly developing the data analytics solution.